 Useful tips that will make your handpiece last longer

 No matter the high-speed handpiece brand you are going to buy, here are few recommendations that every practice owner should follow, in order to ensure maximum durability to any handpiece:

 How often should you oil the handpiece?

 You should oil your high-speed handpieces and contra-angle every single time you autoclave it.
 This procedure is now universal, as every manufacturer has guidelines to spray the oil, run out the excess buildup, and then begin the autoclave proceedings.

 Where does the oil go?

-A four-hole or four-line high speed handpiece has an exhaust which is usually the biggest hole on the handpiece.
+A four-hole or four-line high-speed handpiece has an exhaust which is usually the biggest hole on the handpiece.
 Here, you don’t want back pressure building up on the handpiece which will slow the handpiece down.
-Instead, the smaller of the two large holes is called the “drive” hole that drives the turbine where the air is going under pressure.
+Instead, the smaller of the two large holes (the “drive” hole) drives the turbine where the air is going under pressure.
 This is where you want the oil to go.